oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database-ocw.md

 This lab assumes you have:

 - Obtained an Oracle Cloud account
-- Prepared your environment for this workshop
+- Prepared your environment for this workshop. *Make sure that you have sample data loaded into your database.*

 ### Assumptions